flobz/psa_car_controller/README.md

 The api is documented [here](https://developer.groupe-psa.io/webapi/b2c/quickstart/connect/#article) but it is not totally up to date, and contains some errors.

-## I. Get all credentials
+## I. Get credentials
-We need to get all credentials from the MyPeugeot app data.
-To do that we will backup the app.
+We need to get credentials from the MyPeugeot app.
+You have two solutions :
+- You can extract all credentials from the application data after backup the app
+- You can extract some credentials from the apk, it's faster but you will not be able to remote control your vehicle

+1. Solution 1 : Backup MyPeugeot app

    We will retrieve those information:
      - client-id and client-secret  for the api
      - remote refresh token for the control of the vehicle

-1. Backup MyPeugeot app

     1.1 MyPeugeot app doesn't allow backup by default so you need to modify it.
     Basically you need to put to true two attributes in the AndroidManifest.xml :